hvperdrive/wcm-template-manager-ngx/README.md

 })
 ```

-Don't forget to import the RouterModule and the new DataComponent as well as import the service and resolver and adding them to your module's providers.
+**Don't forget** to import the RouterModule and the new DataComponent, as well as import the service and resolver and adding both to your module's providers.

 ### As a component in your component
 This method can be used if your want to, for example, get a view's component into your current component.